sous-chefs/kafka/README.md

 * `node[:kafka][:log_level]` - Log level for Kafka logs (and ZooKeeper, for further information see below).
 * `node[:kafka][:log4j_config]` - Name of log4j configuration file (should
   include extension as well).
-Will use 'log4j.properties' by default.
+Will use `log4j.properties` by default.
 * `node[:kafka][:config]` - Name of configuration file for Kafka (should include extension as well).
-Will use 'server.properties' by default.
+Will use `server.properties` by default.
 * `node[:kafka][:jmx_port]` - JMX port for Kafka.
 * `node[:kafka][:install_method]` - Decides how to install Kafka, by binary or from source.
 Defaults to `:source`.